robly78746/d3Vis/README.md

 ```
 convertDotToJSON.cmd
 ```
 This will generate a data.json containing the names of the json files and place the json files in a folder called json.
+You will need to run this every time you update or add new files to the dot folder.

 2. In the top directory, run
 ```